armandmcqueen/centrality/deploy/README.md

 ```

 An environment variable can be set to specify an alternate config file location.
 See `constants.py` for the name
-of the environment variable.
+of that environment variable.

 ### Launching instances

 See `--help` for other options

 ```bash
 python instances.py launch m7g.medium --checkout mybranch --idempotency-token mybranch
 ```
 This will terminate any previous instances with the same idempotency token, launch new one, and run the
 docker compose stack with the code in `mybranch`.
 Idempotency tokens are useful for reducing cost.

-We keep a manual mapping between instance types and AMI (because there is an x64 ubuntu AMI and a
+We keep a manual mapping between instance types and AMI (because there is an x64 Ubuntu AMI and a
-different arm ubuntu AMI).
+different ARM Ubuntu AMI).
 If you want to use a different instance type, you need to add it to the
 `INSTANCE_TO_AMI` dict in `constants.py`.